kata-containers/kata-containers/docs/how-to/how-to-use-virtio-mem-with-kata.md

 ## Run a Kata Container utilizing `virtio-mem`

-Use following command to enable memory overcommitment of a Linux kernel.
+Use following command to enable memory over-commitment of a Linux kernel.
 Because QEMU `virtio-mem` device need to allocate a lot of memory.
 ```
 $ echo 1 | sudo tee /proc/sys/vm/overcommit_memory
 ```